Alibaba – increasing investment in AI and cloud: BABA price targets at 145 and 180 USD in 2026

 Although the company did not provide a specific financial outlook for the next quarter, analysts anticipate continued growth.
 However, the announcement of the 53.00 billion USD investment has raised concerns among investors, as it could weigh on the company’s net profit.

-Alibaba Group Holding Limited – March 2025 quarterly earnings results
+Alibaba Group Holding Limited March 2025 financial results

-On 15 May 2025, Alibaba Group Holding Limited released its quarterly report for the period ended 31 March 2025.
+On 15 May 2025, Alibaba Group Holding Limited released its financial results for the quarter ended 31 March 2025.
 The key figures are outlined below:

 • Revenue: 32.58 billion USD (+7%)